edofrederix/briscola/doc/chapters/5_twoPhase.md

    with $C$ the 'intercept' constant which must be computed.
 The problem of finding $C$ is referred to as the Local Volume Enforcement (LVE) problem.
-   Briscola has two algorithms implemented for solving the LVE: the CIBRAVE algorithm (Marić, T. "Iterative Volume-of-Fluid interface positioning in general polyhedrons with Consecutive Cubic Spline interpolation."
-Journal of Computational Physics: X 11 (2021): 100093.) for general hexahedrons and an analytical algorithm (Scardovelli, R., and Stephane Z..
+   Briscola has two algorithms implemented for solving the LVE: the CIBRAVE algorithm (López, Joaquín, et al. "A new volume conservation enforcement method for PLIC reconstruction in general convex grids."
+Journal of Computational Physics 316 (2016): 338-359.) for general hexahedrons and an analytical algorithm (Scardovelli, R., and Stephane Z..
 "Analytical relations connecting linear interfaces and volume fractions in rectangular grids."
    Journal of Computational Physics 164.1 (2000): 228-237) for parallelepiped